Anderson-Liu/BeeNewsCrawler/README.md

 # BeeNewsCrawler
-The Crawler that provide data to BeeNews Android app.
+The Crawler that provide data to BeeNewsCrawler Android app.